ShawnChenOfficial/FXV-UI-Redesign/README.md

 # FXV UI Redesign

-This is an extention of assignment of Human Computing Interaction interface project.
+This is an extension of assignment of Human Computing Interaction interface project.

 As this was a group project during my last of study at the Southern Institute of Technology, I was tasked with reviewing a Web application interface design, and redesigning based on the analysis of drawbacks of its current design.